amatherne/amatherne/_posts/tour-journal/2014-05-05-Oklahoma-City.md

 What a day.
 Woke up early from the the Gatsby House to go grab coffee.
 Decided to head out as early as possibly to get and oil change and take care of stuff at Walmart.

+<fig class="sidenote">“Bet you boys like meatloaf!” <BR>-Richard impersonating the people at Walmart in bumfuck Oklahoma talking about us </fig>

 We got to OKC around 3:30 and were directed to this really awesome part of town.
 Pretty much a bunch of neat shops and cafes in a really nice setting.
 Enjoyed some coffee from a cafe called the Parish, and then had some BADASS food from this pizzeria across the street.
 Empire Slice House made all these super great artesian pizzas and i had these Stuffed Banana Peppers.
 Super spicy and incredibly tasty.

 <fig class="sidenote">“Yo dude KFC for breakfast?!
 Mix my coleslaw and macaroni?!
 Macasloni?!”<BR>